n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 - **Operation**: Get Many <br/>
 This operation fetches all the selected articles.
 - **Limit**: 10 <br/>
-This parameter sets a limit to how many results are returned by the Get Many operation.
+This parameter sets a limit to how many results the Get Many operation resturns.
 - **Additional Fields > Add Field > Keyword**: automation <br/>
-Additional fields are options that you can add to certain nodes to make your request more specific or filter the results.
-In our case, we want to get only articles that include the keyword "automation." <br/>
+**Additional fields** are options that you can add to certain nodes to make your request more specific or filter the results.
+For this example, we want to get only articles that include the keyword "automation." <br/>

 The configuration of the parameters for the **Hacker News node** should now look like this: